Domnach Airgid: Provenance

-The Domnach Airgid was kept over the centuries various religious houses and by local families in the Clogher and Clones region.
+The Domnach Airgid was kept over the centuries in various religious houses and by local families in the Clogher and Clones region.
 It is thought to have been owned by "The Lord of Enniskillen", who was likely a member of the Maguire family executed following the Irish Rebellion of 1641.
-It is first mentioned in modern literature by John Groves in 1819, when it was then kept as private heir-loom in Brookeborough, County Fermanagh.
-In 1832 it was purchased by the Dublin bookseller George Smith, before it was acquired by the Anglo-Irish peer, Henry Westenra.
+It is first mentioned in modern literature by John Groves in 1819 when it was kept as a private heirloom in Brookeborough, County Fermanagh.
+In 1832 it was purchased by the Dublin bookseller George Smith, after which it was acquired by the Anglo-Irish peer, Henry Westenra.

-Petrie described the shrine detail c.
+Petrie described the shrine's detail c.
 1835-39, and in 1896 John Bernard published a detailed paper on the manuscript.
-In 1918 Edmund Armstrong and H. J. Lawlor provided in-depth descriptions and accounts of its symbolism provenance for the Clogher Diocesan Register, and their work is still considered largely definitive.
+In 1918, Edmund Armstrong and H. J. Lawlor provided in-depth descriptions and accounts of its symbolism and provenance for the Clogher Diocesan Register, and their work is still considered largely definitive.
 It was acquired by the Royal Irish Academy from Petrie in 1847, shortly after his death.
-It was acquired during a period of refocus and acquisition by the Academy (as they put it "judicious purchasing"), in part influenced by the antiquities dealer Redmond Anthony's (1768-1848) collection of Irish medieval jewelry and decorative art works.
-The museum's new directive sought to bring from private to public collections works of national historical significance such the Cross of Cong (a donation from 1839) and the Ardagh Hoard (acquired 1874), that had languished merely as curiosity pieces.
+This took place during a period of refocus and acquisition by the Academy (as they put it, "judicious purchasing"), in part influenced by the antiquities dealer Redmond Anthony's (1768-1848) collection of Irish medieval jewelry and decorative artworks.
+The museum's new directive sought to bring from private to public collections works of national historical significance such the Cross of Cong (a donation from 1839) and the Ardagh Hoard (acquired 1874), that had languished as mere curiosity pieces.
 The shrine was transferred to the National Museum of Ireland, Kildare Street, Dublin, on its founding in 1890.

 Condition

 Due to its age, the Domnach Airgid is in poor condition.
 Areas of the gilding contain accumulations of dirt, and any colourisation has long since faded, leading to its current dark appearance of mostly brown and black hues.
-The metal works between the front piece plates are disjointed, while the back end is mostly lost, with just the bronze sheet, which may be early, remaining exant.
-Petrie said that the order of some of the figures was changed during a then recent repair of the front cover.
-However he had an earlier drawing of the shrine, from which he based some of his descriptions.
+The metal works between the front cover plates are disjointed, while the back end is mostly lost, with just the bronze sheet, which may be early, remaining extant.
+Petrie said that the order of some of the figures was changed during a repair of the front cover.
+However, he had an earlier drawing of the shrine, on which he based some of his descriptions.